Ohio

 Does police need a warrant to fly a drone over my property in Ohio?

-As of July 7, 2026, generally yes for the core case, though this is brand new law.
-Governor Mike DeWine signed House Bill 251 that day, creating ORC Sections 4561.60 through 4561.64.
-New Section 4561.61(A) requires a law enforcement agency to obtain a search warrant before using a drone to enter or observe the interior of a house or any other place where an in-person physical search would otherwise require a warrant.
-Section 4561.62 lists nine exceptions, among them border patrol within 50 miles of an international border, exigent circumstances involving imminent destruction of evidence, disaster response, traffic-crash investigation, crime-scene photography, naked-eye-visible observation from lawful airspace, reasonable-suspicion public-area surveillance, a pre-event public-safety assessment, and research or training use.
-HB 251 also bars arming a law enforcement drone with any lethal weapon under Section 4561.63(A), and makes flight and surveillance data a public record under ORC Section 149.43 unless a specific exemption applies, a transparency feature the ACLU of Ohio criticized as potentially exposing the very privacy the bill was meant to protect.
+Not yet, but soon.
+Governor Mike DeWine signed House Bill 251 on July 7, 2026, creating ORC Sections 4561.60 through 4561.64, but those sections are not yet in effect; they take effect October 6, 2026.
+Once effective, new Section 4561.61(A) will require a law enforcement agency to obtain a search warrant before using a drone to enter or observe the interior of a house or any other place where an in-person physical search would otherwise require a warrant.
+Section 4561.62 will list nine exceptions, among them border patrol within 50 miles of an international border, exigent circumstances involving imminent destruction of evidence, disaster response, traffic-crash investigation, crime-scene photography, naked-eye-visible observation from lawful airspace, reasonable-suspicion public-area surveillance, a pre-event public-safety assessment, and research or training use.
+HB 251 will also bar arming a law enforcement drone with any lethal weapon under Section 4561.63(A), and will make flight and surveillance data a public record under ORC Section 149.43 unless a specific exemption applies, a transparency feature the ACLU of Ohio criticized as potentially exposing the very privacy the bill was meant to protect.

-Before HB 251, Ohio had no state-specific drone-warrant statute, and its only published appellate guidance, State v.
+Until HB 251 takes effect, Ohio has no state-specific drone-warrant statute, and its only published appellate guidance, State v.
 Stevens, 2023-Ohio-889 (5th Dist.
 Coshocton, March 17, 2023), applied ordinary Fourth Amendment doctrine rather than a state statute.
 Investigating a hit-and-run, deputies flew a drone without a warrant over the defendant's rural property and located the suspect vehicle roughly 280 feet from the residence in a wooded area.
-The Fifth District found no Fourth Amendment violation because the vehicle sat in an open area away from the home's curtilage, a result the court contrasted with the Michigan Supreme Court's Long Lake Township v.
-Maxon.
-Because HB 251's warrant requirement is keyed to places where an in-person search would already require one, an open-field flight like the one in Stevens likely remains outside its core protection; the statute mainly closes the gap for a home's interior and curtilage, not the open-fields doctrine.
+The Fifth District found no Fourth Amendment violation because the vehicle sat in an open area away from the home's curtilage.
+(Stevens predates, and does not cite, the Michigan Supreme Court's May 2024 decision in Long Lake Township v.
+Maxon, a separate case about warrantless zoning-enforcement drone surveillance.)
+Once HB 251's warrant requirement takes effect, it is keyed to places where an in-person search would already require one, so an open-field flight like the one in Stevens will likely remain outside its core protection; the statute mainly closes the gap for a home's interior and curtilage, not the open-fields doctrine.

 Ohio's critical-facility drone law

-ORC Section 4561.51, enacted by House Bill 77 and effective April 9, 2025, was Ohio's first dedicated drone statute and remains in force alongside the new HB 251 provisions.
+, enacted by House Bill 77 and effective April 9, 2025, was Ohio's first dedicated drone statute and remains in force alongside the new HB 251 provisions.
 Subsection (A) bars operating a drone in violation of federal aviation law.
 Subsection (B) bars disrupting law enforcement, fire, or emergency medical services personnel while on duty; a reckless violation is a fourth-degree misdemeanor, and a knowing violation is a first-degree misdemeanor on a first offense and a fifth-degree felony on a subsequent one.
 Subsection (C) creates two critical-facility offenses: photographing, recording, or loitering over or near a critical facility to further a crime involving physical harm to a person, a first-degree misdemeanor rising to a fifth-degree felony on a repeat offense, and doing the same to destroy or tamper with the facility, a third-degree felony regardless of prior offenses.
-A separate provision bars operating a drone in a way that knowingly endangers a person or property, punishable by up to six months in jail and a $500 fine.

 | Question | Ohio rule |